 As of Wednesday morning, a historic 74,000 National Guard soldiers and airmen were activated for domestic operations across the United States.
 This surpassed the approximate 51,000 Guard members who were activated during the 2005 Hurricane Katrina response.
 Presently, there are more than 101,000 Guard men and women engaged in homeland and overseas missions.

-As of Tuesday morning, governors in 28 states and the District of Columbia have activated more than 20,400 National Guard members to assist state and local law enforcement in support of civil unrest operations.
+Governors in 31 states and the District of Columbia have activated 30,000 National Guard members to assist state and local law enforcement in support of civil unrest operations.
 The situation remains fluid and the numbers may change rapidly as governors assess their needs.

-Approximately 42,000 National Guard members continue supporting COVID-19 response efforts in all 50 states, three territories, and the District of Columbia.
+Approximately 39,400 National Guard members continue supporting the COVID-19 response efforts in all 50 states, three territories, and the District of Columbia.
 Testing and screening is the priority effort in most states as they reopen.

 In all cases, state and local law enforcement agencies remain responsible for security.
-National Guard personnel assigned to these missions are trained, equipped and prepared to help restore order.
-When requested, the Guard will support law enforcement, protect lives and property in the communities of which these soldiers and airmen live and work, and ensure their neighbors’ right to safely and peacefully protest.
+National Guard have been requested to support these missions because they are trained, equipped and prepared to help restore order.
+The Guard soldiers and airmen in our ranks are recruited from the communities they serve.